Special Education Process

 The process of providing students struggling academically or behaviorally with interventions to supplement the core curriculum and then monitoring the impact of the interventions in making decisions about a student is the foundation of Response to Intervention (RtI).
 Each school district in Illinois is required to utilize RtI when making special education eligibility decisions for students when a Specific Learning Disability is suspected.

 If you suspect that your child has a disability, please review the referral process outlined in the Educational Rights and Responsibilities: Understanding Special Education in Illinois (link above) or contact the Principal or Associate Principal for Student Services at your child’s school.
+Additional information can be found in the Procedural Safeguards for parents and guardians of students with disabilities.

 In North Shore School District 112, services are provided for children who qualify for special education through the following eligibility categories: